Shaun Berrigan: New Zealand Warriors

-At the start of 2011 Berrigan secured a release from Hull so he could move to be closer to his family following the death of his father in 2010.
+At the start of 2011, Berrigan secured a release from Hull so he could move to be closer to his family following the death of his father in 2010.
 After being linked with the North Queensland Cowboys and Gold Coast Titans, Berrigan signed a one-year deal with the New Zealand Warriors for the 2011 season.
 During the 2011 NRL season, Berrigan played from the bench and at centre, although he did not play in their grand final loss against Manly.

 Canberra Raiders

-On 19 October 2011 the Canberra Raiders announced they had signed Berrigan on a one-year contract for the 2012 season with the option for an extension.
+On 19 October 2011, the Canberra Raiders announced they had signed Berrigan on a one-year contract for the 2012 season with the option for an extension.

 He announced his retirement at the end of the 2013 NRL season.

+Post playing

+After retiring from the sport in 2013, Berrigan had moved to work in the mines.
+In 2023, Berrigan played in the FOG side that versed the Queensland Police Service Rugby League Association.